waku-org/pm/PROCESS.md

 The program manager should ensure that epics are getting the right assignee in a timely fashion.
 For example, when research work starts for a given milestone, epic owners from development team should be assigned, so they know to participate in discussions.

-Program manager should also ensure that issues are being created in a timely fashion, an is encouraged to use client PM call as a forum to check epics to be assigned, for example when a given epic is near completion.
+Program manager should also ensure that issues are being created in a timely fashion, and is encouraged to use client PM call as a forum to check epics to be assigned, for example when a given epic is near completion.

 ### Handovers